 Visualize weather conditions that affect aircraft operations, such as rain, wind, clouds, temperature, lightning, and turbulence, using 3D rendering to achieve safer and more efficient operations.
 Difficult text data and weather maps are visualized with 3D (three-dimensional) rendering.
-The process of “checking and visualizing in the brain” based on the experience of those involved in flight operations is no longer necessary, and simply “checking” an easy-to-understand screen leads to decision-making and judgments.
+The process of “checking and visualizing in the mind” based on the experience of those involved in flight operations is no longer necessary, and simply “checking” an easy-to-understand screen leads to quick decision-making and judgments.
 Translated with www.DeepL.com/Translator (free version)

 Lightning strikes, which can damage an aircraft, are to be avoided at all costs, and 3D ARVI visualizes the danger zone in three dimensions based on JAXA’s algorithm for predicting lightning-induced cloud formations when an aircraft is approaching.
 A quick glance at the screen is all it takes to detect and avoid weather conditions that may cause lightning strikes to the aircraft in advance.

-The weather information application “3DARVI” is a fusion of All Nippon Airways’ (ANA) operational know-how in aviation weather, MTI’s 3D rendering technology, and advanced 3D rendering technology, including the world’s first aircraft lightning strike prediction (induced lightning) information developed by the National Aerospace Laboratory of Japan (JAXA).
-This is a fusion of advanced 3D rendering technology.
+The weather information application “3DARVI” is a fusion of All Nippon Airways’ (ANA) operational know-how in aviation weather, MTI’s 3D rendering technology, and the world’s first aircraft lightning strike prediction (induced lightning) information developed by the National Aerospace Laboratory of Japan (JAXA), making it a fusion of advanced 3D rendering technology.
 MTI has the following development experience in 3D weather visualization technology.